 Applying for multiple credit cards in a short period of time is a red flag for credit card issuers.
 It’s also not great for your credit score, because each application takes a hard inquiry into your credit history, which will lower your credit score (although, not permanently).

-Consider that multiple inquiries make you look like a risk to credit bureaus.
+Consider that multiple credit inquiries within 30 days make you look like a risk to credit bureaus.
 Plus, not to mention the more credit cards you have, the more possibility of debt in the future.

 Stay smart and stick with one credit card for now, you can always apply for another when you’re ready.